Geocodio/docs/source/index.html.md

 }
 ...
 ```
-You can retrieve the congressional district for an address or coordinate using `cd`, `cd113`, `cd114`, or `cd115` in the `fields` query parameter. `cd` will always return the congressional district for the current progress while e.g. `cd113` will continue to show the congressional district for the 113th congress.
+You can retrieve the Congressional district for an address or coordinate using `cd`, `cd113`, `cd114`, or `cd115` in the `fields` query parameter. `cd` will always return the Congressional district for the current Congress while e.g. `cd113` will continue to show the Congressional district for the 113th Congress.

-The field returns the full name of the congressional district, the district number the congress number and the range of years the congress are covering.
+The field returns the full name of the Congressional district, the district number, the Congress number, and the year range.

 <aside class="warning">
-It might be tempting to look congressional districts up by zip code, but this is discouraged &mdash; primarily because zip codes are postal routes and not areas which can cause imprecise results.
-Also note that some zip codes span over multiple congressional districts and Geocodio will only return one district per result.
+It is discouraged to look up Congressional districts up by postal code.
+Postal codes are postal routes, rather than geographic areas, which can cause imprecise results.
+Also note: some postal codes span over multiple Congressional districts and Geocodio will only return one district per result.
 </aside>

 ## State Legislative Districts